News and innovation

 The history of vaccines is intertwined with the history of syringes.
 We have a lot to celebrate.
 To date, over 10 billion COVID-19 vaccine doses have been administered around the globe1.

-Vaccines—from reusable glass syringes to disposable plastic syringes
+Immunisation—from reusable glass syringes to disposable plastic syringes

 In 1796, Edward Jenner invented vaccination2.
 After infecting human subjects with the cowpox virus, they developed mild infections and developed immunity to smallpox2.
 After this discovery, vaccination campaigns were launched in Europe and North America2.